rodolfocaldeira/rodolfocaldeira.github.com/_posts/2012-10-12-front-end-dependency-management-tools.markdown

 Let computers do what they are good doing so that you can focus on what is important.

 The ecosystem of tiny javascript decoupled modules can now flourish.

+**Update: 2012-10-23**

+They just keep on coming - [Jam](http://jamjs.org/) is another package manager for JavaScript.
+A full in depth tutorial can be found in the [JavaScript Playground - Package Management with Jam](http://javascriptplayground.com/blog/2012/07/package-management-with-jam-js).